 A hot spring town along the Mikuma River

-- The row of ancient buildings near the hot spring resort
+- Rows of ancient buildings

 How to Get There

-A 60-minute train ride from Yufuin.
+A 70-minute train ride from Hakata Station or a 60-minute train ride from Yufuin.

 Yufuin Station is served by the Kyudai main line, which is accessible from Beppu, Aso, and Kumamoto.